Office of the Provost and Vice President for Academic Affairs

 About the Provost

 Dr. Joseph (Jay) Morgan is a Murray State University graduate with a B.S. in agriculture science and business, and an M.S. in agriculture science with an emphasis in secondary teaching.
 He earned his Ph.D. at Oklahoma State University in agricultural education with additional coursework in management and educational leadership leading to certification as a public school superintendent.
 He was most recently the associate provost for graduate education and research at Murray State.
 Dr. Morgan began teaching at MSU in 1997 in the Hutson School of Agriculture and has been involved with leading international programs to over 15 countries, as well as obtaining numerous grants and conducting research within his area.
 His University service includes terms on the MSU Faculty Senate, the University Academic Council, the University Studies Committee, and service as the University's Faculty Regent.
-His public service includes serving as vice chair of the Board of Trustees of the Kentucky Teachers Retirement System, past president of the United Way, past president of the Chamber of Commerce, a four-term city council member, as well as several other high profile boards and commissions.
+His public service includes serving as vice chair of the Board of Trustees of the Kentucky Teachers Retirement System, board chair of the United Way, board chair of the Chamber of Commerce, a four-term city council member, as well as service on several other high profile boards and commissions.
 Dr. Morgan is a Kentucky Colonel and was named Citizen of the Year for Murray/Calloway County.